Do You Really Need a Rangehood? Pros, Cons, and Expert Advice

 • Odour Removal: Strong cooking odours, especially from frying or cooking seafood, can linger for hours.
 With a good ceiling mounted rangehood, unwanted odours can be removed quickly and efficiently.

 • Temperature and Moisture Control: Additionally, cooking generates heat and steam, making your kitchen space uncomfortable.
-With a cooktop ventilator, excess heat and humidity are, improving comfort while you cook.
+With a cooktop ventilator, excess heat and humidity are reduced, improving comfort while you cook.

 • Kitchen Cleanliness: Grease particles from cooking naturally settle on cabinets and countertops, creating sticky surfaces.
 Its feature as an effective exhaust fan reduces grease buildup, making surfaces easier to clean.